From 2 to 27 in five years

-It was this dissatisfaction that drives HOAX, an initiative to make a dent in the music scene through action.
+It was this dissatisfaction that drove HOAX, an initiative to make a dent in the music scene through action.
 More than a collective, it began as a movement and a call for others to create the change they want to see with their own actions.

 And from a single party started by a duo, it is now a platform for all kinds of creatives from rappers, singers and DJs to producers, photographers and artists to showcase their talent and be a part of the culture of ‘doing your own thing’.